 Each year, between 45,000 and 55,000 house fires occur in the United States due to faulty electrical work or old wiring.
 Today’s homeowner puts much more demands on the home’s electrical systems than was anticipated when they were created.
 If you’re using computer systems, gaming systems, large appliance, and even “smart home” components on a system that’s designed for much less, your home’s safety is at risk.
 This is just one of the many reasons you may need to update your home’s electrical system.
 Knowing when to replace electrical wiring is important as a homeowner, because your family’s safety is at risk.

-Here’s When to Replace Electrical Wiring in Your DC Home
+When To Replace Electrical Wiring in Your Home

-If you’re noticing these problems, you need to update your home’s electrical wiring with the help of a qualified electrical contractor.
+If you’re noticing these problems, you need to update your home’s electrical wiring with the help of a qualified electrical contractor, like Kolb Electric.

 Electrical wiring is not something you should DIY.
 Learn Why Here >>

-- Ductile and Malleable.
-Because copper is so ductile, it can easily be hammered into a thin wire for electrical needs.
-Its malleability allow it to be bent into shape.
+- Ductile & malleable: Because copper is so ductile, it can easily be hammered into a thin wire for electrical needs.
+Its malleability allows it to be bent into shape.
 Both of these make it a simple solution for electrical wiring needs.

 With these excellent properties, it’s no wonder that copper has been a staple in electrical wiring for decades.
 If you’re wondering when to replace electrical wiring, take a moment to learn what type you have.